 The iPod Touch Batteries can be replaced

 Apple has engineered several of their iPod models with the express intent that they never be repaired.
-When you open them up things that could easily get damaged and need to be repaired are soldered down in such a way that simple to do repair is impossible.
-The iPod Touch, iPod Nano models are built with the intent that the battery, and the headphone jack will not be replaced.
+When you open them up, parts that could easily be damaged (and therefore compel additional repair) are high temperature soldered down to deliberately make a simple repair impossible.

 So it has to be a real point of consternation to Apple that there are clever people like me who have the soldering skills to work around their obstacles and take care of these things.

-The battery in the Touch models is thermal glued to a subassembly and then soldered in.
+The battery in the Touch models is thermal glued to a sub-assembly and then soldered in.
 Again, there is zero expectation on Apple's part, that it would ever be replaced.
 To remove the old battery means desoldering it.
 Lucky for me, I've had a relationship with Mr. Weller since High School and have been fixing things with a soldering pencil since then.

 The 1st Gen Touch has extremely short leads, and those are soldered to the logic board directly.
 I've perfected a way to replace the battery.
-The part is $19 and labor is my standard $60 labor rate for a Touch so it's a $79 repair.

 http://www.isickbay.com/call--1-877-IPOD-PRO/recent_fixes/recent_fixes_13.shtml